Hes-Siemelink/instacli/instacli-spec/core-concepts/Anatomy of Instacli files.md

 Instacli files are a list of commands.
 In this case the file contains a single `Print` command.
 By convention, commands start with a capital letter.

-If we store it in a file `hello-world.cli` we can run it with the following command:
+If we store it in a file `hello-world.cli`, we can run it with the following command:

 ```commandline cli
 cli hello-world.cli